Semi-universality of CFT$_d$ entropy at large spin: Outline and summary of principal results

 The physical implications of the assertion \eqref{sn} are clearest in the microcanonical ensemble.
 In \S \ref{subsec:semiuniversal}, we demonstrate that the inverse Laplace transformation (effectively Legendre transformation) of \eqref{sn} yields an entropy $S(E, J_1, J_2)$ as a function of charges.
 In particular, $S(E, J_1, J_2)$ takes the following `extensive' form

 in the limit

-The eq.~\!\eqref{finansforentint}, like \eqref{sn}, applies to every CFT$_4$ in the limit \eqref{lj} and may be viewed as the key assertion of this paper (as applied to 4d CFTs in the limit \eqref{lj}, see the next subsection for generalizations) from the microcanonical point of view. $S^{\rm int}$ in \eqref{finansforentint} is a sort of Legendre transform of the function $h(\beta)$ (see eq.~\!\eqref{intent} for the precise relationship).
-Like $h(\beta)$, $S^{\rm int}$ is a theory dependent function of its argument.
-As in our discussion of the partition function, \eqref{finansforentint} is a significant constraint on the form of the entropy as a function of the three variables $\tau$ and $J_i$, as it is determined in terms of single non-universal function of a single variable.
+Eqn.~\!\eqref{finansforentint}, like \eqref{sn}, applies to every CFT$_4$ in the limit \eqref{lj} and may be viewed as the key assertion of this paper (as applied to 4d CFTs in the limit \eqref{lj}, see the next subsection for generalizations) from the microcanonical point of view. $S^{\rm int}$ in \eqref{finansforentint} is a sort of Legendre transform of the function $h(\beta)$ (see eq.~\!\eqref{intent} for the precise relationship).
+Like $h(\beta)$, $S^{\rm int}$ is a theory-dependent function of its argument.
+As in our discussion of the partition function, \eqref{finansforentint} is a significant constraint on the form of the entropy as a function of the three variables $\tau$, $J_1$, $J_2$, as it is determined in terms of a single non-universal function of a single variable.
 Once again we see semi-universality.